-- Soy production or cattle raising in the Amazon and the Cerrado. - Processing plants whose sourcing in soy or beef is coming in majority from the Amazon or from the Cerrado.
+- Soy growing or cattle raising in the Amazon and the Cerrado. - Processing plants whose sourcing in soy or cattle is coming in majority from the Amazon or from the Cerrado.

-In addition to the criteria set by the umbrella policy, when conducting an E&S assessment of a dedicated transaction or service with soy processing plants as underlying assets, the Group has the following requirement:
+When conducting an E&S assessment of a dedicated transaction or service with soy processing plants as underlying assets, the Group has the following requirement, in addition to the criteria set by the umbrella policy:

-• Whether new processing plants are managed following the industry's best practices for responsible soy production and processing, such as the Roundtable on Responsible Soy (RTRS) Standard for Responsible Soy Production or the Basel Criteria for Responsible Soy Production.
+New processing plants are managed following the industry's best practices for responsible soy production and processing, such as the Roundtable on Responsible Soy (RTRS) Standard for Responsible Soy Production or the Basel Criteria for Responsible Soy Production.